-Metric b): The company commits to the principle of free, prior, and informed consent (FPIC) where Indigenous peoples are affected by the implementation of its decarbonization strategy.
+Metric b): The company has made a public statement committing to the principles of free, prior and informed consent (FPIC) where Indigenous peoples are affected by its decarbonization strategy.
+Further, the company has outlined a process to ensure the participation of Indigenous peoples in decisions affecting them is consistent with the effective protection of their fundamental rights.